emberjs/website/source/guides/routing/defining-your-routes.md

 ### Dynamic Segments

-One of the responsibilities of a route handler is to convert a URL into a model.
+One of the responsibilities of a resource's route handler is to convert a URL into a model.

-For example, if we have the route `match('/blog_posts').to('blogPosts')`, our route handler might look like this:
+For example, if we have the resource `this.resource('/blog_posts');`, our route handler might look like this:

 ```js